 I was in need of a little “Game Day” food for the playoff games last weekend, and I remembered reading about this recipe.
 It was perfect for a football-watching Sunday!

-The first key to a good Philly cheese steak is using the right cut of meat (skirt steak), and cutting it properly.
-In this recipe, you freeze the raw steak, then you shave it into small pieces before you cook it.
+The first key to making good Philly Cheese Steak Sandwiches is using the right cut of meat (skirt steak), and cutting it properly.
+In this recipe, you freeze the raw steak, then you shave it into thin, small pieces before you cook it.

 The next absolute MUST for good results is to use American cheese… yes, good ‘ol processed American cheese.
 It just won’t taste the same if you try to substitute something else.
 Cheese Steak fanatics will tell you it has to be “cheese whiz,” but the American cheese absolutely works.

-My husband is crazy about onions and peppers on his cheese steak sandwiches, so I sauteed some onions and peppers for him (totally optional).
+My husband is crazy about onions and peppers on his cheese steak sandwiches, so I saute some onions and peppers for him (totally optional).

-These are a great munchie for Game Day.
-I cut them in half, wrapped them in foil, and kept them warm in the oven until we were ready to eat.
-They were absolutely delicious.
+These are a great munchie for Game Day, and they are a favorite for dinner too.
+I cut them in half, wrap them in foil, and keep them warm in the oven until we are ready to eat.
+They are absolutely delicious.

 Philly Cheese Steak Sandwiches